snowplow-archive/snowplow.github.com/_posts/2014-05-13-introducing-schemaver-for-semantic-versioning-of-schemas.md

 category: Research
 ---

-_Initial SemVer draft: 13 March 2014.
+_Initial SchemaVer draft: 13 March 2014.
 Draft authors: Alexander Dean, Frederick Blundun._

 As we start to re-structure Snowplow away from [implicit data models] [enriched-event-pojo] and [wiki-based tracker protocols] [tracker-protocol] towards formal schemas (initially Thrift and JSON Schema, later Apache Avro), we have started to think about schema versioning.